-Jate of Issuance: [ This COMMON STOCK PURCHASE WARRANT (the " Warrant") certifies that, for value received, the Holder (as defined below), [NAME OF HOLDER] including any permitted and registered assigns, the " Holder"), is entitled, upon the terms and subject to the limitations on exercise and the conditions hereinafter set forth, at any time on or after [ For purposes of this Warrant, the term " Exercise Price " per share shall mean \$1.00, subject to adjustment as provided herein (including but not imited to cashless exercise), and the term " Exercise Period " shall mean the period commencing on the Issuance Date and ending on 5:00 p.m.
+Warrant Shares: [] Date of Issuance: [ This COMMON STOCK PURCHASE WARRANT (the "Warrant") certifies that, for value received, the Holder (as defined below), [NAME OF HOLDER] (including any permitted and registered assigns, the "Holder"), is entitled, upon the terms and subject to the limitations on exercise and the conditions hereinafter set forth, at any time on or after [ 20 ("Issuance Date"), to purchase from Precision Therapeutics Inc., a Delaware corporation (the "Company"), up to [] shares of Common Stock (as defined below) (the "Warrant Shares") at the Exercise Price (defined below) per share then in effect

+For purposes of this Warrant, the term "Exercise Price" per share shall mean \$1.00, subject to adjustment as provided herein (including but not limited to cashless exercise), and the term "Exercise Period" shall mean the period commencing on the Issuance Date and ending on 5:00 p.m.
 Eastern Time on the five-year anniversary thereof.
-A TANAN CASA OF A VALUE AND A VALUE